-- Monitoring the remote learning delivered by the teaching staff. - Having an understanding of how the Google Classroom and Tapestry systems works and ensuring that staff are confident in their delivery of sessions and class work through this. - Being available, during working hours, to support staff in their delivery of remote learning and dealing with any issues that may arise. - In the event of a school closure due to lockdown, senior leaders will speak with their teams at least once a week to ensure that there are no issues and to check on staff welfare.
+- Monitoring the remote learning delivered by the teaching staff. - Monitoring the security of remote learning systems, including data protection and safeguarding considerations - Having an understanding of how the Google Classroom and Tapestry systems works and ensuring that staff are confident in their delivery of sessions and class work through this. - Being available, during working hours, to support staff in their delivery of remote learning and dealing with any issues that may arise. - In the event of a school closure due to lockdown, senior leaders will speak with their teams at least once a week to ensure that there are no issues and to check on staff welfare. - Working with the catering team to ensure pupils eligible for benefits-related free school meals (FSM) are provided with good quality lunch parcels or food vouchers

-2.4 Designated safeguarding lead
+3.4 Designated safeguarding lead